Schnema1/x120x-UPS-for-sbc/README.md

 # Raspberry Pi UPS Monitoring Script

+This project provides two Python scripts for monitoring and managing Suptronics X120X series UPS boards on Raspberry Pi 5:

+- **BTCups.py**: For manual operation and testing.
+Run this script directly for single checks or interactive monitoring.
+Recommended for initial setup, troubleshooting, or development.
+- **BTCupsSystemd.py**: Optimized for continuous, unattended operation as a systemd service.
+Use this script for automatic startup and safe shutdown in production environments.

-A comprehensive Python script for monitoring and managing Suptronics X120X series UPS boards on Raspberry Pi 5.
-This script provides battery monitoring, charging control, and automatic safe shutdown functionality.
-It is a fork of the original repo [suptronics](https://github.com/suptronics/x120x.git)
+Both scripts provide battery monitoring, charging control, and automatic safe shutdown functionality.
+This is a fork of the original repo [suptronics](https://github.com/suptronics/x120x.git).

-For now it is tested with Rpi5 only.
-But if the pins of your sbc matches the Rpi5 layout you should be good to go.
+Tested with Rpi5 only.
+If your SBC matches the Rpi5 pin layout, it should work as well.

-It is intended to run with a Bitcoin Fullnode like [raspiblitz](https://github.com/raspiblitz/raspiblitz), [raspibolt](https://github.com/raspibolt/raspibolt/) or other implementations.
-With lightning enabled you don't want to risk a power loss and get a corrupted database.
-This script allows you to run some hours without power and if the batteries are close to be empty perform a graceful shutdown.
+Intended for use with Bitcoin Fullnode projects like [raspiblitz](https://github.com/raspiblitz/raspiblitz), [raspibolt](https://github.com/raspibolt/raspibolt/) or similar.
+With lightning enabled, you don't want to risk a power loss and get a corrupted database.
+This script allows you to run some hours without power and, if the batteries are close to empty, perform a graceful shutdown.

 This fork is enhanced by AI.

 ## Features